What is Acupuncture?

 - Arthritic pain

-- Injuries, including: strains, sprains, golfer’s elbow, tennis elbow, tendonitis, hip, knee and ankle pain
+- Injuries, including strains, sprains, golfer’s elbow, tennis elbow, tendonitis, and hip, knee and ankle pain

 - Carpal tunnel syndrome